PatrickHenson/patrickhenson.github.io/_posts/2018-07-26-mechanical-keyboard.markdown

 <img src="/images/dz60_build/soldering_area.jpg" />

-To hold and align the PCB and plate, I soldered switches in each of the four corners and one in the center.
+I started by soldering switches in each of the corners and one in the center.
 This held everything in place and removed a slight bend from the plate.
-I then worked on soldering one row at a time, confirming the keycap positioning, and testing each individual switch's functionality.
+I then soldered one row at a time, confirmed the positioning of the keycaps, and tested the switches.

 <img src="/images/dz60_build/place_switches.jpg" />